SCLW/NIME2021/README.md

 Wireless Power Transfer (WPT)
 -----------------------------

 The core concept of our approach was to build wireless sound modules.
 Non-sophisticated music electronics are used to generate audio signals, while transducers are integrated into the module's casing.
 The modules are powered by induction coils (see Figure 1).
 WPT is based on the following principle: a power supply driving a circuit that generates an alternating current which, in turn, is transmitted to a flat spiral coil.
-Voltage is induced into the receiver coil by electromagnetic induction; the voltage is then rectified to enable it to drive another circuit[\[4\]]{#ni0jpv8b3j8 .citation node-type="citation" data-value="" unstructured-value="<p id=\"ny4jvip6zvr\">JI.
-Agbinya.
-Wireless Power Transfer, River Publishers Denmark, 2012.</p>"}.
+Voltage is induced into the receiver coil by electromagnetic induction; the voltage is then rectified to enable it to drive another circuit.

 This method is implemented in standards like Qi.
 Due to its limited range, the induction method is mainly used for charging the rechargeable batteries of hand-held devices.
 This magnetic field exists only close to the transmitter coil and is thus called a "near field".
 According to the inverse-square law, the both coils should have a parallel orientation to one another and should be placed in close proximity to achieve best inductive coupling for high efficiency.

 \